bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/xpath.md

     //ul/descendant-or-self::li   # ul li
     //ul/ancestor-or-self::li     # $('ul').closest('li')

 Steps of an expression are separated by `/`, usually used to pick child nodes.
-That’s not always true: you can specify a different “axis” with `::`.
+That’s not always true: you can specify a different "axis” with `::`.

 `//` | `ul` | `/child::` | `li` |
 Axis | Step | Axis | Step |